dcos/dcos-docs/1.8/usage/managing-services/expose-service.md

 ---
-post_title: Deploying a Public Service
+post_title: Exposing a Service
 menu_order: 005
 ---

 DC/OS agent nodes can be designated as [public](/docs/1.8/overview/concepts/#public) or [private](/docs/1.8/overview/concepts/#private) during [installation](/docs/1.8/administration/installing/).
-Public agent nodes provide public access to your DC/OS applications.
-By default apps are launched on private agent nodes.
+Public agent nodes provide access from outside of the cluster via infrastructure networking to your DC/OS services.
+By default apps are launched on private agent nodes and are not accessible.

-To launch an app on a public node, you must create a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter specified.
+To launch an app on a public node, you must create a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter specified and configure an edge load balancer and service discovery mechanism.
+This example

 **Prerequisite:**